-Why Do My Grades Count in My UWEC GPA?
+Why Grades Count in Your UWEC GPA

 When you get to your site abroad, you may learn from other U.S. students that their study abroad grades will not count into their home university GPA.
 They will get transfer or pass/fail (S/U) credit.
-So why does UWEC include study abroad grades in students' GPAs?
+Why does UWEC include study abroad grades in students' GPAs?

-- UWEC considers study abroad an integral part of your academic career.
+1. Study abroad is an integral part of your academic career.
 It is not a vacation, and it is not a trip.
-The cultural and personal learning is also valuable, but the academics take precedence from a university perspective. - 2.
-UWEC grants resident credit, rather than transfer credit, for its study abroad programs.
-This is to your advantage in several ways: you remain a regularly enrolled UWEC student; you do not have a semester of transfer credit on your transcript, and if you are a senior, you do not have to worry about the requirement that you take your last 24 credits in residence. - 3.
-UWEC only allows students to take 12 credits pass/fail (S/U) during their entire academic career.
+The cultural and personal learning is valuable, but academics take precedence from a university perspective.

+- 2. UWEC grants resident credit, rather than transfer credit, for its study abroad programs.
+This is to your advantage in several ways: you remain a regularly enrolled UWEC student; you do not have a semester of transfer credit on your transcript, and if you are a senior, your last 24 credits are considered in residence. - You can only take 12 credits pass/fail (S/U) during your entire academic career.
 Most majors and minors allow only one S/U course to count, and some UWEC programs restrict S/U registration even further. - 4.
 Many graduate and professional schools will not accept S/U grades.
 This means that study abroad students with S/U grades must contact the host institution and request that an official copy of the transcript be sent to the graduate school.
 This often takes a long time, and the official copy will not have grades translated into the U.S. system.